 Steroid injections in the shoulder: What are available?

-Shoulder steroid injections target areas that cause pain.
+Shoulder steroid injections treat shoulder pain.

 Are steroid injections in the shoulder painful?